SeldonIO/seldon-core/docs/source/contents/inference/index.md

 The inference v2 protocol is only aware of models, thus has no concept of pipelines.
 Seldon works around this limitation by introducing _virtual_ endpoints for pipelines.
-Virtual means that Seldon understands them, but v2 protocol-compatible components like inference servers do not.
+Virtual means that Seldon understands them, but other v2 protocol-compatible components like inference servers do not.

 Use the following rules for paths to route to models and pipelines:
 * For models, use the path prefix `/v2/models/{model name}`.